helidon-io/helidon/docs/mp/grpc/server.md

 }
 ```

 When using Maven, Protobuf files should be placed under the `src/main/proto` directory.
 It’s recommended to use the `protobuf-maven-plugin` to compile these files as part of the Maven build process.
-You can refer to the [pom.xml](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/microprofile/grpc/pom.xml) file in the Helidon gRPC MP example for guidance.
+You can refer to the [pom.xml][pom-xml] file in the Helidon gRPC MP example for guidance.

 ### Using Custom Marshalers